Supply Chain Human Rights Due Diligence

 1. Policy (UN Guiding Principle 16)

-We at Epson believe that respecting human rights in everything we do is essential to our corporate responsibility.
-This commitment is reflected in Epson's Management Philosophy and Principles of Corporate Behavior.
+We at Epson believe that respecting human rights in everything we do is an essential part of to our corporate responsibility.
+This commitment is reflected in Epson Group’s Management Philosophy and Principles of Corporate Behavior.
 We established Policies Regarding Human Rights and Labor Standards of the Epson Group in 2005 based on the United Nations Global Compact, and we have been practicing conduct aligned with the "United Nations Guiding Principles on Business and Human Rights" ("the UN Guiding Principles") adopted in 2011.
 In April 2019, we joined the Responsible Business Alliance (RBA), a non-profit organization that supports the rights and welfare of workers and communities affected by global supply chains, and we promote business activities in accordance with the RBA Code of Conduct together with our suppliers.

 Epson is strengthening its human rights initiatives to respond to new challenges in a constantly changing global business environment.
 On April 1, 2022, we replaced the Policies Regarding Human Rights and Labor Standards of the Epson Group with a new Epson Group Human Rights Policy.
 This policy is based on the UN Guiding Principles and has been approved by the Seiko Epson Board of Directors.

 Epson's human rights initiatives are spearheaded by Seiko Epson's DE&I strategic promotion department under the supervision of the officer in charge of human capital and well-being management.
-The DE&I strategic promotion department is addressing issues by building a network with corporate supervisory departments and with other relevant departments at Epson's global affiliates.
-Epson uses the Epson Group Human Rights Policy and the RBA Code of Conduct to identify human rights-related risks in its operations such as child labor, forced labor, other exploitative labor, abuses of workers' rights and unfair labor conditions, discrimination, and inhumane treatment including harassment.
-Seiko Epson and Epson Group companies conduct an annual CSR assessment survey to evaluate and mitigate these human rights and labor-related risks*.
+The DE&I strategic promotion department is addressing issues by building a network with corporate supervisory departments and with other relevant departments at Epson’s global affiliates.
+Epson uses the Epson Group Human Rights Policy and the RBA Code of Conduct to provisionally identify human rights-related adverse impacts in its operations such as child labor, forced labor, other exploitative labor, abuses of workers' rights and unfair labor conditions, discrimination, and inhumane treatment including harassment.
+Seiko Epson and Epson Group companies conduct an annual CSR assessment to evaluate and mitigate these human rights and labor-related impacts*.
 Workers and the labor union and other labor groups are important stakeholders, and Epson Group companies engage with them in genuine dialogue and discussions based on local labor practices and so forth.

-In FY2022, employees at all Epson Group companies in Japan were required to take a mandatory course titled "Business and Human Rights."
+2023: Employees at all Epson Group companies in Japan were required to take a mandatory course titled “Business and Human Rights.”

 Epson has set up the Epson Helpline and various other channels that can be used to report harassment, long working hours, and other concerns involving issues such as human rights and labor.
 All personnel are regularly notified of disciplinary actions and other actions taken by the company in response to incidents related to labor, harassment, and other forms of human rights abuses to prevent similar incidents in the future.
 Furthermore, Epson has whistleblowing systems that customers, investors, people in the local community, and other stakeholders can use to report grievances, which Epson then appropriately addresses.
+Epson Group companies worldwide also respond to human rights and labor-related inquiries and reports they receive from business partners over the supplier whistleblowing systems they have established.
+In addition to using Epson's own reporting channels, we encourage stakeholders to seek engagement and remedy by filing grievances via a grievance handling platform that conforms to the Guiding Principles on Business and Human Rights and that is provided by the Japan Center for Engagement and Remedy on Business and Human Rights (JaCER), which Epson has joined.

 2. Human Rights Impact Assessments (UN Guiding Principle 18)

-In accordance with the "UN Guiding Principles on Business and Human Rights", Epson continuously implements a process of "human rights due diligence".
-We identify potential or actual adverse human rights impacts, such as forced labor, child labor, harassment, and discrimination in the value chain related to business activities to develop, manufacture, and sell products, not only at group companies but also at business partners.
-We then investigate, analyze, redress, mitigate, or prevent the impacts.
+In accordance with the UN Guiding Principles on Business and Human Rights, Epson continuously implements a process of human rights due diligence.
+We identify potential and actual adverse human rights impacts, such as forced labor, child labor, harassment, and discrimination in the value chain related to business activities to develop, manufacture, and sell products, not only at Group companies but also at business partners.
+We then investigate, analyze, prevent, redress, or mitigate the impacts.

 The process for ensuring that human rights are respected in Epson's business is as follows:

-- Establish policies, secure the commitment of top management, embed respect for human rights in the Group, and ask suppliers to uphold human rights, as well.
+1. Establish policies, secure the commitment of top management, embed respect for human rights in the Group, and ask suppliers to uphold human rights, as well.

-- Identify and assess adverse human rights impacts.
+2. Identify and assess adverse human rights impacts.

-- Communicate and report performance.
+5. Communicate and report performance.

-- Provide for remediation
+6. Provide for remediation.

 Specific contents of human rights due diligence are as follows: